 Note that \(\|x^\epsilon\|_{\alpha,p}\) is bounded with \(\frac{1}{2}<\alpha<H\) and \(y^\epsilon\) is globally bounded in \(L_p\). \item \(N^\epsilon\) is bounded with H\"older topology in \(L_p\) sense; (For \(N^\epsilon\), some estimation for \(\Phi\) are needed.) \item \(M^\epsilon\) is bounded with H\"older topology in \(L_p\) sense. \item With above results, we further rewrite \(z^\epsilon\) as below,

-\item \(A^\epsilon\), \(B^\epsilon\) converges to \(0\) in H\"older topology in the \(L_p\) sense. \item Then, it remains to show \(z^\epsilon\) is bounded under H\"older norm in the \(L_p\) sense.
-With the embedding between different H\"older continuous space, the tightness of the law of $z^\epsilon$ with H\"older topology arrived.
-(Here, little H\"older space is also needed since it is separable and complete, but the H\"older space is not separable.) \item Then, according to Prokhorov's theorem, for any sequence of the law of $z^\epsilon$, there exists a subsequence which weakly converges to some limit probability.
-By Skorokhod's theorem, we introduce a new probability space (for the sake of simplicity), there exists a subsequence of $\{z^\epsilon\}_{0<\epsilon\le 1}$ converges some limit under uniform topology almost surely. \end{itemize}
+\item \(A^\epsilon\), \(B^\epsilon\) converges to \(0\) in H\"older topology in the \(L_p\) sense. \item It then remains to show that $z^\epsilon$ is bounded in the $L_p$-sense under the H\"older norm.
+By virtue of the embedding between different H\"older continuous spaces, the tightness of the laws of $z^\epsilon$ in the H\"older topology follows.
+(Here, the little H\"older space is required because it is separable and complete, whereas the usual H\"older space is not separable.) \item Then, by Prokhorov's theorem, every sequence of the laws of $z^\epsilon$ admits a subsequence that converges weakly to some limiting probability measure.
+By Skorokhod's theorem, after passing to a new probability space (for simplicity), there exists a subsequence of $\{z^\epsilon\}_{0<\epsilon\le 1}$ that converges to some limit almost surely under the uniform topology. \end{itemize}